SELF-UNCENSORED

 Natalia Kaliada, Belarus Free Theatre

-Self-Uncensored is a project that challenges the artistic community to reflect on the various ways censorship can operate in contemporary society and to develop projects free from self-inflicted oppression, allowing for the expression of uniqueness, risk and divergence.
+This is a project that challenges the artistic community to reflect on the various ways in which censorship can act in contemporary society and their work, through the effect of self-inflicted censorship.

-It proposes a program designed to provoke, investigate and implement conditions for the true exercise of freedom, often limited by self-controlling internal mechanisms of adaptation to uniform institutional support systems, market pressures or fear of potential cancellation by the community.
+It aims to promote self-censorship-free contexts in the arts, seeking to provoke reflection and implement conditions for the true exercise of freedom, often limited by self-control mechanisms, adaptation to uniform support systems, market pressures or fear of potential cancellation by the community.

 Institutional support: Lisbon City Council - Culture and Portuguese Republic - Culture I DGARTES - Directorate-General for the Arts